wrapl/minilang/docs/language.rst

 Language
 ========

-*Minilang* has a simple syntax, not too different from *Pascal* (although probably closer to *Oberon-2*).
+*Minilang* has a simple syntax, similar to *Pascal* and *Oberon-2*.
 Keywords are in lower case, statements are delimited by semicolons ``;``, these can be and are usually omitted at the end of a line.

+As *Minilang* is designed to be embedded into larger applications, there is no implicit requirement to store *Minilang* code in source files with any specific extension (or indeed to store *Minilang* in files at all).
+However, :file:`.mini` is used for the sample and test scripts and there are highlighters created for *GtkSourceview* and *Visual Studio Code* that recognize this extension.

 The following is an example of *Minilang* code showing an implementation of the Fibonacci numbers.

 .. code-block:: mini